xperiments/ts-embed/README.md

 ### @embed({as}) ###

-By default embed assets gets extracted to its basic representation ( string | Uint8Array ).
+By default embedded assets are extracted to its basic representation ( string | Uint8Array ).

 Specifying the **as** parameter let us provide a function (IEmbedExtractor) that will transform this data before it is assigned to the property.